zdh2292390/zdh2292390.github.io.old/academic.md

 <ul>
 <b>Big Data Analysis Platform</b><br>
 Advisor: Lei Cao, Jun Xu, Institute of Computing Technology, Chinese Academy of Sciences<br>
-The project aimed to make a GUI web tool for data scientists to make workflows of all kinds of machine learning and data mining algorithms fast and easily.<br>
+The project aims to make a GUI web tool for data scientists to make workflows of various machine learning and data mining algorithms fast and easily.<br>
 My Work : <!-- <li>Implemented various machine learning and preprocess algorithms in spark. </li> -->
+<li>Implemented GBDT (Gradient Boosting Decision Tree) algorithm in Spark.</li>
-<li>Implemented GBDT algorithm in Spark and optimized it to run faster than MLlib.</li>
+<li>Optimized the GBDT algorithm above to run faster than Spark MLlib.</li>
 <li>Optimized the IO cost and storage cost of the workflow using parquet.</li>
 </ul>

 <ul>
-<b>CCF BDCI Agricultural Products Predict Contest</b><br>
+<b>Agricultural Product Price Prediction Program</b><br>
-This contest aimed to predict the future price of certain agricultural products in China, using the history price data.
-I used GBDT(Gradient Boosting Decision Tree) Model and Random Forest for ensemble, proposed a loss optimal function for the problem and got a great promotion in accuracy.<br>
+This project aims to predict the future price of certain agricultural products in China, based on the historical price data.
+We ranked top two in CCF BigData & Computing Intelligence Contest on Agricultural Product Price Prediction among more than 500 teams.<br>
 My work:
-<li>Feature engineering</li>
-<li>Loss function design</li>
+<li>Implemented GBDT Model and Random Forest for ensemble.</li>
+<li>Designed the loss function by weighting more to the data with lower price according to this specific problem, which lead to a great promotion in accuracy.</li>
 </ul>

 <ul>
-<b>AliBaba Tianchi BigData: CaiNiao Supply Chain Predict Contest</b><br>
+<b>Commodity Demand Prediction Program</b><br>
-This contest aimed to predict the future sales of certain products in TaoBao, using the history sales data and user behavior data.
-I used GBDT(Gradient Boosting Decision Tree) Model, analyzed the target cost fucntion, then modified the loss function of the GBDT model and got a great promotion in accuracy.<br>
+This project aims to predict the future sales of certain products in TaoBao, using the historical sales data and user behavior data.
+We ranked 12 in AliBaba Tianchi BigData Contest on CaiNiao Supply Chain Prediction among more than 2800 teams.<br>
 My work:
-<li>Feature engineering</li>
-<li>Loss function implementation</li>
 <li>Implemented GBDT algorithm using Java in MapReduce framework to make it run in AliBaba’s bigdata platform ODPS.</li>
+<li>Designed the loss function by predicting a higher price for the data with higher cost of low prediction, and predicting a lower price for the data with higher cost of high predition, which lead to a great promotion in accuracy..</li>
 </ul>
 </div>

 <div class='section'>
 <h1 id='2014'>2014</h1>
 <ul>
-<b>National Computer Game Championships (Connect Six)</b><br>
-The contest aimed to ask players to play against each other, using their own Connect Six program
+<b>Computer Program "ConnectSix" to Play Connect Six Game</b><br>
+The project aims to develop a computer program to play the board game Connect Six.
+We won the first prize in National Computer Game Championships.
 <br>
 My Work :
-<li>Implemented the game tree search algorithm to play Connext Six.</li>
+<li>Implemented Alpha-Beta Search algorithm to search the game tree of Connect Six.</li>
-<li>Optimized the search algorithm.</li>
+<li>Optimized the search algorithm by adding VCF(Victory of Continuous Four) strategy.</li>
 </ul>
 </div>